Do You Need to Be a Gamer to Translate Video Game Copy?|

 In contrast, “gonk” means “idiot” or “fool”.
 This one is a real one, even!
 Chiefly British, though.
 LoL.

 So, do you have to have a kinky “street life” to be a video game translator or localizer?
 Um… No, not really.
-You just have to be a gamer to sense all the nuances and the techy nuances of the game itself.
+You just have to be a gamer to sense all the techy nuances of the game itself.
 And, let’s face it, the Cyberpunk series is a cornucopia of those.
 See for yourself (if you haven’t already):

 ●Apogee: The greatest.
 Here’s another real English word made popular by the space-travelling Highriders.